-Transaction data is compared to changes in stocks on a regular basis, when calculating and compiling FA.
+Transaction data is compared to changes in stocks on a regular basis, when calculating and compiling financial accounts.
 This is done for each subsector unit separately.
 If high differences between transaction data and change in stocks, the AP-fund in question is contacted in order to investigate the high difference and, if possible, correct potential errors.

-There are no recordings in F.5 liabilities in S.1314.
+There are no recordings in AF.5 equity liabilities in this subsector.